WHAT DO YOU GET?

-Training Manual – A step by step instructional guide with plenty of colour images that make the set up and maintenance of compost in your service easier than ever.
+Training Manual – A step by step instructional guide with plenty of colour images that make the set up and maintenance of water recycling easier than ever.
 Size 21cm x 29.7cm, 8 pages

 Learning Experiences & General Resources – Learning Experiences have been included to provide initial guidance and build educator capacity in sustainability, arguably the newest area on knowledge in education.
 Base knowledge and basic learning ideas are already established, all you need to do is make decisions around how that fits into your specific learning environment and learners.
 These are a great time saver and more importantly connect educators with base knowledge in the Education for Sustainability.
 Size 21cm x 29.7cm